 Embo Beach (near Dornoch)

 This gorgeous quiet sandy beach is a very short drive north of Dornoch and well worth a visit.
 With a huge expanse of clean golden coloured sand, it is perfect for a paddle on a warm summer’s day or just a lunchtime picnic.
-At one end of the beach is the Grannies Heilan Hame holiday park, complete with an indoor pool, tennis court and a restaurant/bar, with the beach on your door step it’s a super place for a family holiday.
+At one end of the beach is the Grannie’s Heilan Hame holiday park, complete with an indoor pool, tennis court and a restaurant/bar not to mention the beach on your doorstep.
+It’s a super place for a family holiday!

-If you enjoy coastal paths then I recommend the Dornoch Links and Embo Circular walk, which is about 8km.
+If you enjoy coastal paths then we recommend the Dornoch Links and Embo Circular walk, which is about 8kms.
 The route takes in the famous Dornoch golf course and Embo pier.
-The best place to park is at the public carpark at the end of the road that runs through Grannies Heilan Hame holiday park.
+The best place to park is at the public car park at the end of the road that runs through Grannie’s Heilan Hame holiday park.

 Loch Fleet National Nature Reserve

 This unique area of natural fauna and flora is located just a few minutes’ drive south of Golspie, on the banks of Loch Fleet and not far off the A9.
 The nature reserve is made up of a woodland area called Balblair Woods and a coastal section named Littleferry, there is a choice of two well signposted car parks.

 The Littleferry part of the reserve is a fab place for a picnic with its selection of scenic tables and benches, while Balblair woods is ideal for walking with plenty of clearly marked trails to explore, there is detailed information on display panels in the car park.